EmbedITCZ/jbehave-support/jbehave-support-core/docs/Ssh.md

 #### Search in specific log part:
 Ssh steps mentioned above by default fetch the log from whole run of the test story.
-Theirs behaviour can be modified by setting timestamps (it's highly recommended to set both timestamps!)
+Their behaviour can be modified by setting timestamps (it's highly recommended to set both timestamps for performance reasons/caching!)
 ```
 Given log read start timestamp is set to now
 Given log read end timestamp is set to now